 - Co-payments that do not exceed 25 percent

-If you choose to buy your own health insurance coverage from another source, the insurance corporation underwriting the policy must have one of the following ratings:
+The corporation underwriting the insurance policy must have one of the following ratings:

 - an A.M.
 Best rating of “A-” or above;

 - an Insurance Solvency International, Ltd. (ISI) rating of “A-i” or above;